 What you have in your portfolio, firstly needs to be based on value.
 You do not want to buy expensive stuff even though they are good.
 The second is based on quality of cash flow or the sustainability of their business.
 The third is how they fit into what you want to achieve in your wealth plan.
 (You can read more about how to evaluate financial assets, comparing them on a high level in this post)

-This means that, based on your wealth plan, you can optimize your current value of your portfolio, to financial assets / stocks/ bonds/ ETF that fits your future wealth objective better.
+Based on your wealth plan, you can optimize your current value of your portfolio, to financial assets / stocks/ bonds/ ETF that fits your future wealth objective better.

 The challenge is always to not fall for the sunk cost fallacy.
 A sunk cost is a cost that is being paid in the past and can never recovered back.